markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ## Thematic breaks

-A line consisting of 0-3 spaces of indentation, followed by a sequence of three or more matching `-`, `_`, or `*` characters, each followed optionally by any number of spaces or tabs, forms a [thematic break](@).
+A line consisting of optionally up to three spaces of indentation, followed by a sequence of three or more matching `-`, `_`, or `*` characters, each followed optionally by any number of spaces or tabs, forms a [thematic break](@).